 The plucky Core i5 8400 has been the surprise package of the Intel Coffee Lake CPUs.
 While the K-series Core i7 8700K might be grabbing all the headlines, with its Ryzen-beating multi-threaded performance and 5.2GHz overclocking chops, it’s the i5 8400 which has really turned out to be the best Intel CPU for gamers.
 That means we have a battle royale going down between this and the Ryzen 5 2600 for the mighty PC gaming dollar.

 It’s normal for the Core i5 chips in a new generation to be the ones we end up recommending for gamers – historically, the HyperThreading tech only offers a little extra gaming performance with the Core i7 – but this is the first time I’ve recommended ditching the K-series processors in their entirety.

 The Core i5 8400 is also one of the few Coffee Lake chips you can actually buy right now, thankfully it's also the best one for purestrain gamers.
-It's also an absolute bargain, and the cheapest hexcore around at just $190 (£164).
-Shame there are no bargain motherboard chipsets around yet... or CPU stock.
+It used to be far more of a bargain, unfortunately the 14nm CPU shortage has pushed its pricing well above $200 and beyond the budget costings of the Ryzen 5 chips.

 The Core i5 8400 is still a six-core CPU, but without HyperThreading it remains stuck at six threads of processing power.
 It’s also been saddled with a relatively low 2.8GHz base clockspeed, but is capable of hitting a maximum Turbo speed of 4GHz.
 That is, however, only on a single core, with the chip generally sticking to a 3.8GHz frequency during standard usage.